 A globular cluster's or open cluster's turn-off point (or main-sequence turn-off point or just turn-off) is a point in an H-R diagram of such a cluster beyond which there are relatively few stars (i.e., very few stars hotter and brighter) even though a random population of main sequence stars would extend into that part of the diagram.
 The turn-off point is a sign of the age of the cluster: assuming all the cluster's stars began their life at roughly the same time, then it is expected that the hot and bright stars, which have short lives, are all past their main sequence, and the age of the cluster should be just shorter than the longest expected main-sequence lifetime of stars still in the cluster.

-Blue Stragglers are the stars that are exceptions to the turn-off point: they are hotter and more luminous than the general run of stars in the cluster, but by definition, there are fewer than one might expect in a cluster just born.
+Blue stragglers (BSS or BS) are the stars that are exceptions to the turn-off point: they are hotter and more luminous than the general run of stars in the cluster, but by definition, there are fewer than one might expect in a cluster just born.
 There is still a question as to how the blue stragglers came to be there.
-It is generally held probable that they result from interactions between stars, such as Binary Stars.
-Stars might actually merge, or mass could be transferred from one star to the other, significantly increasing its Luminosity later in its life.
+It is generally held probable that they result from interactions between stars, such as binary stars.
+Stars might actually merge, or mass could be transferred from one star to the other, significantly increasing its luminosity later in its life.